Canon 10D vs 1300D

 Both the 10D and the 1300D have been discontinued, but can regularly be found used on eBay.
 The 10D was replaced by the Canon 20D, while the 1300D was followed by the Canon 2000D.

 Review summary: Canon 10D vs 1300D

-Reasons to prefer the Canon EOS 10D:
+Arguments in favor of the Canon EOS 10D:

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - More heavily discounted: Has been available for much longer (launched in February 2003).

-Arguments in favor of the Canon EOS 1300D:
+Reasons to prefer the Canon EOS 1300D:

 - More detail: Has more megapixels (17.9 vs 6.3MP), which boosts linear resolution by 69%.